gouliming4437/PyServe/README.md

 - v1.4.1 2024-11-07: Fixed the bug that classification menu is not working.

-- v1.5 2024-11-08: Added a "Tools" sidebar on the home page; added a surgery scheduling system and a Shedule management system.
+- v1.5 2024-11-08: Added a "Tools" sidebar on the home page; added a surgery scheduling system and a Shcedule management system.